privacybydesign/pbdf-website/pages/en/irma-explanation.md

   nl: /irma-uitleg
 ---

-<a name="top"></a> This page explains the ideas behind the IRMA
+<a name="top"></a> This page explains the ideas behind the idenity
-system.
+platform IRMA.
 It also explains how the system works and has been designed.
 The following topics will be discussed.

  1. [What is IRMA all about?](#topic)